August event highlights

-Here’s a selection of August events.
-For a full search, visit the events calendar.
+Here’s a selection of August events in Portland.
+For more, search the events calendar.

 Since 1999, the Pickathon Indie Roots Music Festival, a celebrated six-stage folk festival at the lush Pendarvis Farm just outside Portland, has attracted headliners like Feist and Andrew Bird while establishing itself as the nation’s greenest music festival.